 Announcing the new Oracle Retail Workspace, A Configuration of Oracle WebCenter Spaces 188.8.131.52 for Oracle Retail

-By Oracle Retail Documentation Team on Jun 11, 2012
+By Oracle Retail Documentation Team-Oracle on Jun 11, 2012

 For the Oracle Retail 13.2.x enterprise, Oracle Retail Workspace 13.2.4 replaces previous versions of Oracle Retail Workspace.
 Oracle Retail Workspace 13.2.4 is a supported configuration of Oracle WebCenter Spaces 184.108.40.206 for Oracle Retail.

 In order to provide a next-generation Oracle user engagement platform for the retail industry, Oracle Retail Workspace leverages WebCenter Spaces.
 Oracle Retail Workspace is not a licensed retail application with any code.
 Instead, retailers purchase the underlying technology and then leverage the Oracle Retail Workspace Implementation Guide to configure a portal utilizing Oracle WebCenter Spaces.
 Oracle Retail Workspace has been repositioned as a configuration of Oracle WebCenter Spaces for the following reasons:

 - The Oracle Retail Workspace configuration utilizes the external application functionality and the application navigator taskflow of the Oracle WebCenter Framework to configure Oracle Retail applications in Oracle WebCenter Spaces.